Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/5 Usage Rights and Licenses/01_EU-Copyright-Law-and-Data-Digital-Legislation.md

 ## Total Module Duration

-1 hour -- excluding pre-session work (instructor may go into more detail if needed, and take longer)
+1 hour &ndash; excluding pre-session work (instructor may go into more detail if needed, the duration is flexible)

 ## Learning Objective 1